trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/InboundEmailHandlerRecipes.md

 |`inboundAttachments`||
 |`contactId`||

-### `private Contact getContactBySender(Messaging email)`
+### `private Contact getContactBySender(Messaging.InboundEmail email)`

 Determines if we have an existing contact record with an email address that matches the sender of this email.
 If we do not have a contact that matches, return a new contact object with the email address set.

 #### Parameters